Tag Archives: Brett Snyder

 Miami to Buenos Aires (EZE), Argentina, on Aerolineas Argentinas and American

-Miami to Cali, Colombia, on American
+Miami to Cali, Colombia, on American and Avianca

-Miami to Cancun, Mexico, on American
+Miami to Cozumel, Mexico, on American

 Miami to Cartagena, Colombia, on Avianca

-Miami to Fortaleza, Brazil, on Latam
+Miami to Fortaleza, Brazil, on LATAM

-Miami to Guatemala City on Avianca
+Miami to Guatemala City, on Avianca and Frontier (through the winter holidays)

 Miami to Havana, Cuba, on Delta